(Click on the award title below to view further details)

 John Vanderkamp Prize

 The Vanderkamp Prize is awarded annually by the Canadian Public Policy for the best paper in the preceding year.
-The recipient receives $2,000.
 The winning paper is selected by a multidisciplinary panel.
+Please see the CPP website for information about the Vanderkamp Prize including past winners.

 Mike McCracken Award for Economic Statistics